 While no investment comes with zero risk, our professionals carefully evaluate both the investment projects and the qualifications of prospective investors.

 The window of opportunity to invest at the $ 500,000 level is tightening.
-Congress is close to extending the current law to February 16, 2018 with no changes!
+Congress extended the current law to February 8, 2018 with no changes!

 Yes!
 This time it really is!
 Trust us and act now if you don’t want to get caught up having to invest $ 1,800,000 for the same exact project.
 Why do we think that this time it might actually happen?
 For a number of reasons.